 An error isn’t an isolated event.
 It causes a domino effect:

 Incorrect hours lead to incorrect paychecks.
 Incorrect paychecks affect withholding and payroll taxes.
 Most importantly, employees don’t like it when an error causes a shorted paycheck.

 In addition, there are intentional human errors.
 Employees pad time cards to add hours to their paycheck.
 Supervisors hide overtime to meet department budget goals.
 There are a lot of motivations for fudging the data.

 Every time data transfers to a new system there is an opportunity for error.
 When managers commit paycheck errors on a large scale, it can result in huge fines.

 This is true whether the infraction is intentional or not!

 T.G.I.
 Fridays failed to pay employees for off-the-clock work.
 They also violated break laws.
 If that weren’t enough, they practiced illegal tip pooling.
 The result?
 A $19.1 million fine.
 There are scores of employment law attorneys waiting to help employees who have a payroll claim.

-There is also an administrative burden on payroll errors.
+There is also an administrative burden tied to payroll errors.

-Each mistake takes time to correct.
-The payroll manager must investigate the mistake and track down the correct information.
+Chiefly, each mistake takes time to correct.
+For example, the payroll manager must investigate the mistake and fix it.
 This usually involves talking to an employee or manager.
-This interrupts their day.
-Each of these players is on the clock.
+This interrupts their day and, of course, each of these players is on the clock.

 You have a deadline every pay period.
 Your employees need their checks on time.